isaqb-org/glossary/manuscript/appendix/2-about-the-authors.md

 Since 2014, Roger has been an active member of the International Software Architecture Qualification Board ([iSAQB e.V.](http://isaqb.org)).
 He actively supports the evolution of the foundation and advanced curricula, exam questions, and case studies in addition to the iSAQB glossary.

+### Sebastian Fichtner

+Founder of [flowtoolz.com](https://www.flowtoolz.com).
+App engineer and consultant.
+Started coding in 1995.
+Passionate about architecture ever since.
+Does original apps, open source and projects for various clients.
+Loves Apple platforms and the language Swift.